Manny Waks 370.

-New South Wales police are investigating accusations of abuse from dating from
+New South Wales police are investigating accusations of abuse dating from the

-the 1970s and 1980s, allegedly committed by two people who are affiliated a
+1970s and 1980s, allegedly committed by two people affiliated with a local

-story broke down under just as local papers reported that Israel's mysterious
+broke just as local papers reported that Israel’s mysterious Prisoner X was

-to the Australian Jewish News, while there have been cases of abuse investigated
+Australian Jewish News, while there have been cases of abuse investigated in

 The Jewish newspaper noted that while in previous years Jewish

-leaders had covered up abuse, in one case sending a Rabbi to Israel when
+leaders had covered up abuse, in one case sending a rabbi to Israel after he was

 accused, Australian Jewish leaders have now come forward in “unequivocally

-on Thursday, Manny Waks, who heads the Australian abuse victim advocacy
+Manny Waks, who heads the Australian abuse victim advocacy organization Tzedek,

 victims/survivors in stepping out of their comfort zone by confronting their